Skip to main content

 Feel free to use your website, newsletters, and social media to share your listing.
 We’ll also provide marketing assets and guidance to help you spread the word effectively.

-Does being listed in the Digital Planning Directory mean my company is formally endorsed by MHCLG or the Digital Task Force for Planning?
+Does being listed in the Digital Planning Directory mean my organisation is formally endorsed by MHCLG or the Digital Task Force for Planning?

-No, a listing in the Directory does not constitute formal endorsement of your company, services, or products by the Ministry of Housing, Communities and Local Government (MHCLG) or the Digital Task Force for Planning.
+No, a listing in the Directory does not constitute formal endorsement of your organisation, services, products, or programmes by the Ministry of Housing, Communities and Local Government (MHCLG) or the Digital Task Force for Planning.

 Can I use MHCLG or Digital Task Force for Planning logos to promote my listing?